NicholaChen/minesweeper/README.md

  - `Show 3BV/sec on win screen` - Shows your 3BV/sec stat after winning a game. `Off/On` `Default: Off`
  - `Show all mines` - Shows the location of all mines. `Off/On` `Default: Off`
  - `Analysis` - Analyzes the probability of mines at a square.
 Advanced is more computationally intensive. `Off/Simple/Advanced` `Default: Off`
  - `Map creator`- Mode that allows the ability to create custom maps.
-Placing flags now places mines. `Off/On` `Default: Off`
+Opening squares now places mines. `Off/On` `Default: Off`
  - `Reset settings` - Resets **ALL** settings.
 Doesn't reset Stats.